 Accept That at Some Point, This Will Feel Like a Hot Mess

-After a few busy but exciting weeks back at work, the inevitable will occur: the wheels will come right off, the kids will be in full meltdown modes, you'll start to feel exhausted and wonder if returning to work was truly the best option for your family.
+Once returning to work, the inevitable will occur: the wheels will come right off, the kids will be in full meltdown modes, you'll start to feel exhausted and wonder if returning to work was truly the best option for your family.
 Know that this is normal.
 Every mom who decides to work again goes through a "hot mess" phase.
 Remind yourself that work or no work, families have ups and downs, good days and bad days.
 Take deep breaths and focus on what you can control.
 You'll move through this hot mess phase and get back on track in no time!

 Learn to Ask for Help

 Asking for help can be uncomfortable for adults who want to do everything themselves.
 When returning to work, be prepared to call upon your crew for assistance.
-There may be times that family or friends can pick your kids up from school, drive to soccer practice or stay with your children if you have to be away on business.
+There may be times that family or friends can pick your kids up from school, drive to soccer practice, or stay with your children if you have to be away on business.
 Seek these people out before you return to work.
 Discuss times that you might need their help and feel comfortable in the fact that they love and support you and your family and are happy to lend a hand whenever.

 Some moms decide that returning to work is the best thing for them and their families, only to discover that the change isn't all that they hoped it would be.
 If you have taken on a job, given it some time, and found that the fit simply isn't right for you and your kin, these choices can always be undone.
-Take time to assess your new job frequently and if ever you feel that home is where you truly belong, remember that being a stay-at-home mom is an incredibly important job too.
+Take time to assess your new job frequently, and if ever you feel that home is where you truly belong, remember that being a stay-at-home mom is an incredibly important job, too.